galaxyproject/training-material/topics/proteomics/tutorials/proteomiqon-beginnerTutorial/tutorial.md

 # Conclusion

-In this tutorial, you followed a core ProteomIQon DDA workflow from open mass-spectrometry data to peptide identification, statistical validation, peptide-ion quantification, and protein inference.
+In this tutorial, you followed a core ProteomIQon DDA workflow from open mass-spectrometry data to peptide identification, statistical validation, peptide quantification, and protein inference.

 You first converted mzML data to the mzLite format used throughout the workflow and generated a peptide search database from a protein FASTA file.
 You then matched MS/MS spectra to candidate peptides, used target-decoy information and statistical modelling to retain confident PSMs, quantified identified peptide ions from fitted chromatographic peak areas, and finally mapped peptide evidence back to proteins and protein groups.